soberwp/bundle/README.md

 # Themer

-Simple WordPress plugin to enable theme options for templating and plugin activation using JSON files.
+WordPress plugin to enable theme options for templating and plugin activation using JSON files.

 ## Installation